 What causes tenesmus?
 8 possible conditions

-Tenesmus is most often caused by one of a number of inflammatory bowel diseases (IBDs).
-An IBD causes long-term inflammation in all or some parts of your gastrointestinal (GI) tract or digestive tract.
+Any number of inflammatory bowel diseases (IBDs) can cause tenesmus.
+An IBD causes long-term inflammation in all or some parts of your gastrointestinal (GI) tract, or digestive tract.
 The most common forms of IBD are Crohn’s disease and ulcerative colitis.

 - colon cancer

 - rectal abscesses

 Diarrhea is the rapid and frequent expulsion of feces in liquid form.
 Many disorders and diseases can cause diarrhea, including:

 If you experience tenesmus often, talk to your doctor about your symptoms.
 Be sure to tell them about any: